The Myth (film): Home media

 On 4 May 2009, the DVD was released in Cine Asia in the United Kingdom in Region 2.
 Another version, including "An Introduction to Cine Asia Featurette", was released later in the United Kingdom on 28 February 2011.

 Theme song

 The theme song for the film, titled Wujin De Ai (無盡的愛; Endless Love) was performed in both Mandarin and Korean by Jackie Chan and Kim Hee-sun.
 Chan's stanzas were all sung in Mandarin, while Kim's solo stanzas were sung in Korean.
 However, the duets were all sung in Mandarin.
+The song was written by composer Choi Joon Young.

 An alternative version, titled Meili De Shenhua (美麗的神話; Beautiful Myth), was performed in Mandarin by Sun Nan and Han Hong.

 The song was reused as the ending theme song for the 2010 television series of the same title.
 This version was performed in Mandarin by Hu Ge and Bai Bing.

 Action team

 The Kalaripayattu martial arts were performed by experts from C. V. N. Kalari school, led by Sunil Kumar Gurukkal, and based in the town of Nadakkavu, Calicut in the state of Kerala, India.
 The list of stunt performers includes: John Foo, Wu Gang, Han Kwan Hua, Lee in Seob, Ken Lo, Park Hyun Jin and William Dewsbury.